 Fix a direction to fix yourself

-In the film Iqbal, the protagonist had desire and dedication, but he lacked direction.
-Only after an alcoholic agreed to coach him, was Iqbal able to move towards a goal and do well for himself.
+In the film ‘Iqbal’, the protagonist had desire and dedication, but he lacked direction.
+Only after another prominent character in the movie agreed to coach him, was Iqbal able to move towards a goal and do well for himself.

-The film Black showed us how a teacher first toiled to create a desire in the child, and then, through direction, he instilled dedication in the student.
+The film Black showed us how a teacher first toiled to createdesire in the child, and then, through direction, he instilled dedication in the student.
 Once we have the right desire, with direction and dedication, we will achieve greatness.

 We need to realise that there will be times when we get tempted to move towards an inappropriate goal.
 These desires need to be identified and replaced with the right choices.
 Otherwise, we start heading in the wrong direction, and often, by the time we realise our mistake, we’ve already missed the boat.

 Job markets in the metro cities, and especially in the service sector, are facing a demand-supply shortage.
-Some placement companies, through seductive advertisements that can be misleading, are tempting job-seekers from other towns to these cities.
+Some placement companies, through persuasive advertisements that can often be misleading, are tempting job-seekers from smaller towns to these cities.